Gautamr16/Kubernetes-K8s-/Kubernetes.md

 - Encapsulates one or more containers, storage resources, a unique network IP, and options for how the containers should run.

 ### Services:
-- An abstraction to define a logical set of Pods and a policy to access them.
+- Services are a way to manage how Pods (containers) are accessed.
 - Allows decoupling of the service implementation from the client.

 ## Kubernetes Architecture and Working